sotacode/react-hooks/README.md

 the "useCallBack" hook is another hook used to memorize, but in this case it memorizes functions so that when a component is re-rendered, they do not change their memory address, influencing the child components that receive said function as property.
 It is generally used together with child components that receive this function as a property, and for its proper functioning, the child component must be accompanied by the "memo" function.

 Another use case is when a hook such as "useEffect" is used and within it x function is called, which is also a dependency of "useEffect" itself, so without the "useCallBack" this would be running in an infinite loop.

+## useReducer - React Hook
+The "useReducer" hook is similar to "useState", but in this case it is used when the state changes in many ways and you want to centralize this in a function where the logic is separated by actions.
+In this case, we implemented 3 events: "add to do", mark as "done to do" and "remove to do" within "useReducer"